-Under the proposed action the USGS/CSU study would proceed, allowing for BLM to take steps toward a better understanding of the feasibility of spaying wild horse mares and the behavioral outcomes of returning them to the range.
+Under the proposed action, BLM would spay wild horse mares, and the USGS study of on-range behavioral outcomes would proceed, allowing for BLM to take steps toward a better understanding of the feasibility of spaying wild horse mares and the behavioral outcomes of returning them to the range.
 The analysis of this technique for application in any other HMA would be included in separate NEPA.